MiniFate/MiniFate/_chapters/01-introduction.md

 class="nowrap">{{pos}}.</span>

 Finally, you'll need a way to keep track of fate points.
-The best way is to have something physical to pass back and forth--poker chips are excellent for this---but you can track them by just making a mark on your character sheet as well.
+The best way is to have something physical to pass back and forth---poker chips are excellent for this---but you can track them by just making a mark on your character sheet as well.
 In a pinch, you could even use polyhedral dice since you won't need them in MiniFate.